 For nearly 50 years, Satao was one of the largest tusker elephants to roam Kenya.
 He’s called a “tusker” because his tusks nearly reached the ground and each one weighed in excess of 100 pounds.
 During his lifetime he managed to survive the threats of predators, fire, flood, drought and humans.
 However, on May 30, 2014, he couldn’t dodge a poisoned dart and was murdered for his ivory.
-His senseless death motivated our founder, Peter Balunek, to take action and become a voice for animals and to find a way to improve the lives of wildlife.
-Peter named the foundation in honor of Satao.
+His senseless death motivated me, Peter Balunek, to take action and become a voice for animals and to find a way to improve the lives of wildlife.
+I created the Satao Wildlife Foundation in honor of Satao.

 Our world’s wildlife faces three main threats.
 1) The illegal wildlife trade, including poaching; 2) Loss of habitat; and 3) Human/animal conflict.
 The first two threats will take international leadership and cooperation to change.
 Human/animal conflict, on the other hand, is an area where concerned individuals can make a difference, and is the focus of our foundation.